bitovi/academy/src/ngrx/4-create-actions/create-actions.md

 >Also note that this clean up will be required for the upcoming unit tests to pass

+First, we'll remove the generated Effects.
+And we will remove the unused imports from `@ngrx/effects`, `rxjs/operators`, `rxjs`, and `./login.actions`:

 <details open>
 <summary>src/app/store/login/login.effects.ts</summary>

 @diff ../3-ngrx-init/login.effects.ts ./login.effects.ts only

 </details>

+Last, we'll remove the generated `on()` handlers in our Reducer function.
+And we will remove the unused imports from `@ngrx/store` and `./login.actions`:

 <details open>
 <summary>src/app/store/login/login.reducer.ts</summary>